JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 issue: EVAN-6029
 ---

-In the tutorial we will create an iOS and Android application, making use of Kotlin's code sharing features.
+In this tutorial we will create an iOS and Android application, by making use of Kotlin's code sharing features.
 For Android we'll be using Kotlin/JVM, while for iOS it will be Kotlin/Native.

-We'll see how to:
+We'll learn how to:
  - Create an [Android app](#creating-an-android-project) with Android Studio
  - Create a shared [Kotlin library](#creating-the-shared-module)
    - Use it [from Android app](#using-sharedcode-from-android)